Grocery shopping. Pexels Images.

 Let’s take a look!

-- Walmart revenue segments: U.S., International, and Sam’s Club, and
+- eCommerce revenue: U.S., International, and Sam’s Club

 Please use the table of contents to navigate this page.